StephenMa88/go-web-hello-world/README.md

 1. Build our web app -> cd ~/project/go-web-hello-world/golang && go build hello-world.go
 2. Run our webapp -> ./hello-world
-3. Check the output using command line -> curl 127.0.0.1:8081
+3. Check the output using windows cmd -> curl 127.0.0.1:8081
+    1. You can also put this URL into your browser -> 127.0.0.1:8081
-    1. Output -> Go Web Hello World!
+    2. Output -> Go Web Hello World!
+4. After you are done verifying, you can go back to the mputty control and input Ctrl+C to close the webapp program.

 ## Task 5: Install docker
 In Task 5, we will be installing docker community edition.